koalalorenzo/blog/content/posts/202201-making-hugo-fast-and-light/index.md

 it [here](https://gitlab.com/koalalorenzo/blog/-/blob/dc77e8d2ae9d6de9db8fc23b4539aec6fc15cbb5/layouts/shortcodes/image.html).

 ## Removing Material UI and jQuery
-I can’t remember how long ago I started, but when it comes to building new HTML pages, I have always been using a framework to save me time.
-Originally it was Bootstrap, but then I switched to some Material UI with MUI CSS and that comes bundled with jQuery and some bloated fonts.
+I can’t remember how long ago I started, but when building new HTML pages, I have always been using a framework to save me time.
+Originally, it was Bootstrap, but then I switched to some Material UI with MUI CSS, which comes bundled with jQuery and some bloated fonts

 When looking at the FlyTAP website, I noticed how many frameworks the homepage
 loads: Angular, jQuery, Lodash, Mustache... [^tapwappalyzer] It is a lot of repeated code to probably do similar things!
-I realized that **I was using these frameworks for no real good reason**: my Homepage was using the old good Bootstrap and jQuery, just to have an animated avatar and a few divs center[^center-div]. 😓
+I realized that **I was using these frameworks for no good reason**: my Homepage was using the old good Bootstrap and jQuery, just to have an animated avatar and a few divs center[^center-div]. 😓